 Forex trading should be a very detached and cold activity.
 Alas, it isn’t.
 We’re human beings.
-A part from the enormous amount of information that he has to process, a trader must also process and control his emotions: frustration, fear, greed, exhilaration.
+Apart from the enormous amount of information that he has to process, a trader must also process and control his emotions: frustration, fear, greed, exhilaration.
 Those who can master this skill are usually the winners in this field.

 Emotions are fundamental for our own psychological balance and a healthy expression of them is desired.
-But a life lived on emotions only, without any interest whatsoever to the consequences of our actions, that will be a very sad one.
+But a life lived on emotions only, without any interest whatsoever for the consequences of our actions, that will be a very sad one.

 5. Greed Is Bad